 Amazing benefits of a gluten free diet

-In any provision shop you visit today, there is a very high chance that you will get to find a gluten free section, or even gluten free products stocked.
+In any convenience store you may visit today, there is a very high chance that you will get to find a gluten free section, or even gluten free products stocked.
 This trend has in recent months seemingly been the wave that has taken the diet industry by storm.
 It is important to understand just what gluten is and how it interacts with our bodies and the benefits that it can offer.

 What is gluten